nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 * Batching of data - Data is batched to reduce the number of messages transmitted, and to be able to retain collected data while the device is offline.
 * Configurable at run-time - The application behavior (for example, accelerometer sensitivity or GNSS timeout) can be configured at run time.
 This improves the development experience with individual devices or when debugging the device behavior in specific areas and situations.
 It also reduces the cost for transmitting data to the devices by reducing the frequency of sending firmware updates to the devices.

-Implementation of the above features required a rework of the existing application.
-Hence, this application is not backward compatible to the :ref:`asset_tracker` application.

 .. note::
-    The code is currently a work in progress and is not fully optimized yet.
+    The code is under active development.
 It will undergo changes and improvements in the future.

 Overview
 ********